To successfully paint wood furniture black is difficult. Top coats often turn out streaky. Fortunately, I found a way to get a great result.

 Have you tried to paint wood furniture black?
 Did it work well?
 Please share your experiences in the comments.

-If you liked this post, you might also enjoy this one using Dixie Belle paint…
+If you liked this post, you might also enjoy this one using pink paint…